kostia/jquery.li18n/HOWTO.md

 #### Rails integration

-First install `jquery.li18n` with Bower and link it:
+First install `jquery.li18n` with Bower and link it.

 ```bash
 bower install jquery.li18n
 ln -s bower_components/jquery.li18n/jquery.li18n.js app/assets/javascripts/
 ```

+In this example we'll use german locales, so create `config/locales/de.yml` or otherwise `I18n` would raise an error.
 Then setup an example controller:

 ```ruby